IsaKiko/D3-visualising-data/index.md

 * how to publish our page
 * how to allow interaction with elements
 * how to store data for the use in webpages
+* how to create a graph in D3

 > ## Prerequisites {.prereq}
 >
 > * Github account and Github client for your operating system (Windows, Linux, iOS)
 > * Participation in at least one SWC workshop
+> * Familiarity with at least one programming language: concept of loops, functions, and conditionals
 > * Familiarity with your favorite text editor (Sublime 2 is a good option)